 \section{Simulations and results}

-Different from previous work, in this paper, we study both the association and dissociation process of neutral hydrogen molecule.
-Thus, we consider two initial states: \begin{itemize} \item The initial state $|\Psi_{initial}\rangle$, shown in Fig. \ref{fig:AssDissModel} (d), represents that the two nuclei are in different cavities, and the electrons are in the atomic ground state with spin down.
-We pump into two photons with different modes $\Omega^{\uparrow}$ and $\Omega^{\downarrow}$.
-And a spin photon is also pumped in. \item The initial state $|\Psi_{initial}'\rangle$, shown in Fig. \ref{fig:AssDissModel} (e), represents that the two nuclei are in the same cavity, and the electrons are in the molecular ground state with different spins.
-We only pump into two photons with different modes $\omega^{\uparrow}$ and $\omega^{\downarrow}$. \end{itemize}
+Different from previous work, in this paper we study both the association and dissociation processes of the neutral hydrogen molecule.
+Thus, we consider two initial states: \begin{itemize} \item The initial state $|\Psi_{\text{initial}}\rangle$, shown in Fig. \ref{fig:AssDissModel} (d), represents that the two nuclei are in different cavities, and the electrons are in the atomic ground state with spin down.
+We pump in two photons with different modes $\Omega^{\uparrow}$ and $\Omega^{\downarrow}$, along with a spin photon. \item The initial state $|\Psi_{\text{initial}}'\rangle$, shown in Fig. \ref{fig:AssDissModel} (e), represents that the two nuclei are in the same cavity, and the electrons are in the molecular ground state with different spins.
+We pump in only two photons with different modes $\omega^{\uparrow}$ and $\omega^{\downarrow}$. \end{itemize}